 • Highlight the Novelty: Clearly point out what makes your innovation stand out from existing solutions.

-• Consider Multiple Claims: Each aspect of your design, be it a unique seat mechanism or a novel lighting system, can have its own claim in the patent.
+• Consider Multiple Claims: Each aspect of your design, be it a unique seat mechanism or a novel lighting system, can have its claim in the patent.

 Seeking Professional Assistance